 Ted Campbell is a freelance writer, translator, and university teacher who has lived in Mexico for more than seven years.
 He travels extensively in the region, seeking out good deals and off-the-beaten-path destinations.
 Many of his travel articles and stories are published online and on his popular blog No Hay Bronca.

 Why should you buy this Cancun and Mayan Riviera guide?

-The Cancun and Mayan Riviera 5-day Itinerary offers complete hotel, restaurant, transportation, and sightseeing recommendations and includes a comprehensive appendix with sections like Food and Drinks, Places and Terminology, Useful Spanish Phrases, Money Matters, Safety, A Brief History, and Other Places to Go.
+The Cancun and Mayan Riviera 5-Day Itinerary offers complete hotel, restaurant, transportation, and sightseeing recommendations, and it includes a comprehensive Appendix with sections like Food and Drinks, Places and Terminology, Useful Spanish Phrases, Money Matters, Safety, A Brief History, and Other Places to Go.

-The itinerary will pay for itself the first time you follow the author's advice for a hotel, restaurant, bus, or cenote.
-His email address is included, so you are welcome to write with any questions.
+The itinerary will pay for itself the first time you follow Ted's advice for a hotel, restaurant, bus, or cenote.
+His email address is also included, so you are welcome to write with any questions.